 Where AI Succeeds Despite Its Limitations

 The limitations of AI are real, but that doesn’t mean it’s useless.
-In fact, there are areas where AI really helps.
+In fact, there are areas where AI capabilities offer real value.

 - In customer service, AI agents handle tons of questions, cut wait times, and give steady support across platforms.